Constructive theory of ordinals: Inductive construction of ordinals

 \end{remark}

 For \(\alpha^1,\dots,\alpha^r\in\ord\) we define \fbox{\(\suc(\alpha^1,\dots,\alpha^r)=\s{\alpha^i}{i\in\lrbr}\)}.

-In particular, if \(\alpha\in\ord\), its \emph{immediate successor} \hbox{\(\suc(\alpha)\)} is the element \(\beta=\s{\beta_i}{i\in\In_{\beta}}\) where \(\In_\beta=\NN_1=\so 0\) and \(\beta_0=\alpha\).
+In particular, if \(\alpha\in\ord\), its \emph{immediate successor} \hbox{\(\suc(\alpha)\)} is the element \(\beta=\s{\beta_i}{i\in\In_{\beta}}\), where \(\In_\beta=\NN_1=\so 0\) and \(\beta_0=\alpha\).
 The sequence \((\und m)_{m\in\NN}\) in \(\ord\) is defined inductively by \(\und{m+1}=\suc(\und m)\).
 Then we can define \fbox{\(\omega=\s{\und{n}}{n\in\NN}\)}.

-In order to prove a property of \(\alpha=\s{\alpha_i}{i\in\In_\alpha}\), it is sufficient to prove the property for each~\(\alpha_i\).
+In order to prove a property for \(\alpha=\s{\alpha_i}{i\in\In_\alpha}\), it is sufficient to prove the property for each~\(\alpha_i\).
 In a similar way we can construct inductively a map whose domain is \(\ord\), or define inductively a predicate on~\(\ord\).
-This is stated precisely in \cref{factsousord}.
+This is stated precisely in \cref{factsousord} and done e.g.\ in \cref{defsousord,defsupord} and more generally throughout the rest of this article.